bfukumori/github-blog/README.md

 ## Features

-- [x] List user profile and stats using GIthub User API
+- [x] List user profile and stats using Github User API
 - [x] List and filter issues from a repo using Github Search API
 - [x] List a detailed version of the issue using GIthub Issue API
 - [x] Responsive design